 Due to the high fixed cost component of hospitalization, hospitals prefer rendering service even at a low marginal cost in order to more fully utilize their existing facilities or infrastructure.

-The sickness funds became accustomed to these low prices and their demand for hospitalization services grew, including at the expense of community care, so, in the long-run, the State ultimately subsidizes the losses borne by the hospitals from the low prices that do not cover fixed cost.
+The sickness funds became accustomed to these low prices and their demand for hospitalization services grew, including at the expense of community care, so, in the long run, the State ultimately subsidizes the losses borne by the hospitals from the low prices that do not cover fixed costs.

 The mechanism, which was meant to be marginal and temporary, has become the norm.
 Simultaneously, state subsidies to both hospitals and sickness funds increased, contrary to the spirit of the Law.